PlayStation Portable (PSP) Architecture

 Some CFWs include special modules to operate low-level options.

-The Pandora method represented a big blow for Sony – it was an effective bootrom exploit, and just like the Nintendo DS, fixes would only arrive in the form of new hardware revisions.
+The Pandora method dealt a big blow to Sony – it was an effective bootrom exploit, and much like the case of the Nintendo DS, fixes could only ship in the form of new hardware revisions.

-Furthermore, before Pandora was published, so-called Custom Firmware or ‘CFW’ arrived.
-CFW is an official firmware with modifications applied (such as Homebrew modules).
-These customisations enjoyed kernel privileges and, as you may guess, they had complete control of the console.
-Examples of new modules included ISO loaders, signature disablers, low-level CPU management, a ‘plugin’ loader (to add more customisations without re-installing the firmware), and many, many more.
-Lots of hackers crafted their own flavour, such as M33, PRO and ME.
+One of the main applications of Pandora were Custom Firmwares (CFW).
+A CFW is an official firmware modified to include additional functionality, such as homebrew modules.
+These customisations enjoyed kernel privileges and had complete control of the console.
+Examples of new modules included ISO loaders, signature disablers, low-level CPU management, a ‘plugin’ loader (allowing further customisations without reinstalling the firmware), and many, many more.
+Various groups packaged their own variants, such as M33, PRO, and ME.

-In the end, the last straw was when the security system of the PlayStation 3 was hacked, as it contained the private keys used to decrypt PSP executables (the PS3’s OS includes a PSP emulator).
-This allowed anyone to sign user-land software and embed a kernel exploit to produce CFW installers and/or CFW loaders, for instance.
+Ultimately, the last straw came when the security system of the PlayStation 3 was compromised.
+The PS3 stored the private keys used to decrypt PSP executables (as its operating system includes a PSP emulator).
+Once they were extracted, it allowed anyone to sign user-land software and embed a kernel exploit, for instance, to bootstrap a CFW installer or a CFW loader.

-In recent developments, it was discovered that the latest firmware contains a kernel exploit during the boot process, which could be used to kickstart a CFW of choice.
-This was packaged in an solution called Infinity 2 [29].
+As of 2021, it was recently discovered that the latest firmware contains a kernel-level vulnerability during the boot process, which can then be used to kickstart a CFW of choice.
+This was packaged in a solution called Infinity 2 [43].

 Homebrew encouragement

-Not only Homebrew development centred on breaking security mechanisms, but there were also communities committed to providing Homebrew developers with the necessary tools to build their software without legal repercussions.
-For instance, the pspdev group published an open-source SDK called PSPSDK that replicated many of the official interfaces and didn’t enforce previous restrictions imposed by Sony.
+Breaking security was not the only goal from the Homebrew community; there were also groups committed to providing necessary tools to build software without legal repercussions.
+For instance, the pspdev group published an open-source SDK called PSPSDK that replicated many of the official interfaces, while removing restrictions previously imposed by Sony.

-PSPSDK also includes a toolkit to handle the compilation and packaging process, just like the official SDK but targeting a PSP running a CFW instead.
+PSPSDK also includes a toolkit to handle the compilation and packaging process, just like the official SDK, but designed for PSPs running a CFW instead.

 That’s all folks